Shosta/Report-Creation-on-Python/README.md

 Refresh the bash shell environment:
 >`source ~/.bash_profile`

+If you use the fish shell, just type that command:
+>`alias writereport 'python3 /path/to/writereport.py'`

 :books: Doc : Add explanation on how to create an alias on macOS In order for the user to have a shortcut to the app and don't require to enter the all path the 'writereport.py' python file.